Day four

 Mapping the Minefield

 Click or tap the icon for a day four pdf of the games guide that you can view online or print.
-The guide will lead you through making and exploring a mysterious new land and includes a daily learning objective, a supplies list, a new game with instructions, a classic tag game, and questions to ask the kids while you're playing together, plus a lesson reflection.
+The guide will lead you through making and exploring a mysterious new land.

 Click or tap the video icon for a video demonstration of Mapping the Minefield.